wp-insider/simple-membership/simple-membership/readme.txt

 - Added more output escaping to the payment button shortcode output.
 - Manually transaction adding issue fixed.
 - No re-login required after member's password change.
+- The PayPal PPCP subscriptions will also save the is_live parameter in the transaction record.

 = 4.4.6 =
 - Various translation related changes to the button configuration admin interface.